Edison Winter Estate

 Henry Ford purchased his home in 1916, providing him the opportunity to vacation with Thomas Edison.
 The Ford porch, adjacent to the vintage garage, offers a spectacular riverfront view of the Caloosahatchee River.
 The Ford Catetaker's Cottage was used as a garage and caretaker's home for the Ford family.

-Visit the Edison & Ford Winter Homes Tour today!
+Visit the Edison & Ford Winter Estates today!